LilaRest/bulb/bulb_docs/authentication.md

 >>> <GroupPermissionsRelationship object(uuid="<bulb.db.node_models.Property object at 0x7f046f642e48>")>
 ```
-_See the part "Relationships" of this documentation to learn all what you can do with this Relationship object._
+_See the part "Relationships" of this documentation to learn everything about what you can do with this Relationship object._
 <br/>
 <br/>
 <br/>